richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 However, it's signed, which means whenever you need to use it like an `int`, you need to mask it with `0xFFFF`, otherwise it will sign extend.
 The problem is, if you forget to do this, half the time (whenever the most significant bit is unset) you won't notice your error.
 Line and branch coverage statistics don't tell you whether you tested for all possible values of the _data_, and this is a data value dependent bug.
-You might have a test for it, you might not.
+You might have a test for it, or you might not.
 Over time contributing to this library, I have created, encountered, and fixed a large number of unsigned bugs relating to accidental sign extension in conversion of `short` to `int`.
 Property based testing is amazing at finding issues like this, but Java actually has an unsigned 16 bit integer type, it's called `char`!